 Update the report options.
 The option values are in single cell named ranges.

 In Jet Reports versions 2018 R2 (18.1) and higher, the menu option is named RUN

 XLApp.Application.Run "JetReports.xlam!JetMenu", "Run"

 In earlier versions, the menu option is named REPORT

 XLApp.Application.Run "JetReports.xlam!JetMenu", "Report"

-Avoid the message asking if the workbook should be saved by marking it as already saved.
+To avoid the message asking if the workbook should be saved, you can mark it as already saved.

 XLApp.Application.Workbooks("ReportName.xlsx").Saved = TRUE